anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 ```
 Problem was a wrong path in `start_application.sh`.

-* Useful locations for debug.
+* Useful locations for debug/logs

 ```
 /opt/codedeploy-agent/deployment-root/